Joshua Orphanage and Community Care Organisation

 The education sector faces a number of challenges including: lack of qualified teachers and teacher training; inadequate classrooms; shortage of teaching and learning materials; poor sanitation facilities and high pupil to teacher ratio.
 Read more here: www.joshuainmalawi.org.uk

-Benefit to our Boys
+Benefit to our Boys and Girls

-- Our aim is to build on the boys’ understanding of the world we live in, by providing them with the opportunity to make connections with the wider global community.
+- Our aim is to build on the pupils’ understanding of the world we live in, by providing them with the opportunity to make connections with the wider global community.
 They will be able to directly relate their own experience of growing up in London, to that of children their own age who live in extreme poverty.

 - We want them to appreciate just how very different people’s circumstances can be: that the situation you are born into is luck of the draw.
 The difference between being born privileged or born poor.

-- We hope to help our boys make sense of the world and their place in it: To recognise that we are so much more than just ourselves and our personal experiences and to see the importance of contributing to the bigger picture.
+- We hope to help our pupils make sense of the world and their place in it: To recognise that we are so much more than just ourselves and our personal experiences and to see the importance of contributing to the bigger picture.